Start every ride with a little everyday bike maintenance

 It doesn't end there

-There are many other things that you can do on your own to keep your bike up and running smoothly, check out our bike maintenance guide for more details on how to keep your bike clean, lube and degrease your chain, and more.
+There are many other things that you can do on your own to keep your bike up and running smoothly.
+Check out our bike maintenance guide for more details on how to keep your bike clean, how to lube and degrease your chain, and more.
 If any of this sounds overwhelming, just bring it to your local bike shop.
 They’ll be more than happy to help!